-13.2 Whistle-blowing
+22.2.
+Whistle-blowing

-The Trust has a separate whistle-blowing policy that covers concerns regarding the way the school safeguards pupils - including poor or unsafe practice, or potential failures.
-The Whistle-blowing policy can be found on the school website.
+The Trust has a separate whistle-blowing policy that covers concerns regarding the way the school/academy safeguards pupils - including poor or unsafe practice, or potential failures.
+The Whistle-blowing policy can be found on the school/academy website.

-14. Record Keeping
+23. Record Keeping

+- 23.1.
 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
-If you are in any doubt about whether to record something, discuss it with the DSL.

-Records will include:

-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome

-Concerns and referrals will be kept in a separate child protection file for each child.
+If you are in any doubt about whether to record something, discuss it with the DSL. - 23.2.
+Records will include: - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 23.3.
+Concerns and referrals will be kept in a separate child protection file for each child. - 23.4.
 Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.

-Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.

-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file.

-To allow the new school/college to have support in place when the child arrives, this should be within:

-- 5 days for an in-year transfer, or within - The first 5 days of the start of a new term

-In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.

-Most records are kept securely on the CPOMS system, with historic paper-based records from primary schools kept in the locked safeguarding filing cabinet in the DSL office.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 23.5.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school/academy. - 23.6.
+Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry. - 23.7.
+If a child for whom the school/academy has, or has had, safeguarding concerns moves to another school/academy, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file. - 23.8.
+To allow the new school/academy/college to have support in place when the child arrives, this should be within: - 5 days for an in-year transfer, or within - The first 5 days of the start of a new term - 23.9.
+In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school/academy and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child. - 23.10.
+Most records are kept securely on the CPOMS system, with historic paper-based records from primary schools/academies kept in the locked safeguarding filing cabinet in the DSL office.
 All new records are kept electronically on the secure CPOMS system.
 All records are confidential, staff access to safeguarding records on CPOMS are limited to the DSL and DDSL teams.
-Safeguarding records are retained in accordance with the retaining schedule.
+Safeguarding records are retained in accordance with the retaining schedule. - 23.11.
 When asked for information by other agencies, this is shared when appropriate, to safeguard students and ensure their safety.

-If a child is to be removed from the administration register the school will inform the local Authority of all delegations.

-In addition:

-- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preappointment checks - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- 23.12.
+If a child is to be removed from the administration register the school/academy will inform the local Authority of all delegations. - 23.13.
+In addition: - Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff

-15. Training
+24. Training

-15.1 All staff
+24.1.
+All staff